Leaf-Agriculture/docs/docs/configurations_overview.md

 Enables the option to clear [Field Operations][2] data based on [some filter options][7].
 Also enables the use of [operations images V2][8].
 The default is `false`.
 #### operationsImageAsGeoTiff
 If set to `true`, Leaf will generate the images of operations in the GeoTIFF format too.
-The data can be access in this [endpoint][9].
+The data can be accessed in this [endpoint][9].
 The default value is `false`.
 :::tip note
 This configuration has effect **only** in the [Field Operations Images V2](https://docs.withleaf.io/docs/operations_sample_output#field-operations-images-v2) output.
 :::